 How Air Traffic Control Systems Work

 We’ve seen air traffic controller towers every time we pass an airport.
 These large towers are usually isolated from the main ground, but how much do you really know about the control systems?
-How do air traffic control systems work, and what are they designed for?
-Here at Sheffield School of Aeronautics, we take a closer look and provide an in-depth explanation of those towers in the sky and the people inside of them.
+How do air traffic control systems work and what are they designed for?
+The aviation crew at our air traffic controller school take a closer look and provide an in-depth explanation about those towers in the sky and the people inside of them.

 What Does an Air Traffic Control System Do?

-The role of an air traffic controller is actually quite complex.
-They’re the person who works from the control tower, giving clearance for aircrafts to take off and land safely in the airport.
-The air traffic controller works within a system, coordinating patterns to ensure aircrafts keep a safe distance in the air and on ground.
-The main goal of an air traffic controller is to ensure the safety of aircrafts, pilots, flight attendants, and of course, the airline passengers.
+The role of an air traffic controller is quite complex.
+They’re the person who works from the control tower, giving clearance for aircraft to take off and land safely in the airport.
+The air traffic controller works within a system, coordinating patterns to ensure aircraft keep a safe distance in the air and on the ground.
+The main goal of an air traffic controller is to ensure the safety of aircraft, pilots, flight attendants, and of course, the airline passengers.

-An air traffic controller will communicate with pilots throughout their entire flight, relaying information back and forth of incoming and outgoing flights.
+An air traffic controller will communicate with pilots throughout their entire flight, relaying information back and forth between incoming and outgoing flights.
 They use a large system of computers, radars, and visual references during this communication.
-They must provide an in-depth explanation to pilots of weather, as well as be ready and prepared for any necessary flight path changes.
+They must provide pilots with an in-depth explanation about the weather and should be prepared for any necessary flight path changes.

-The role on an air traffic controller is very important.
+The role of an air traffic controller is very important.
 Pilots cannot fly an airplane without the safety of an air traffic control system.
-In an event of an emergency, an air traffic controller will notify authority and calmly handle the situation, thinking while under pressure and multitasking throughout the events.
+In the event of an emergency, an air traffic controller will notify authorities and calmly handle the situation, thinking while under pressure and multitasking throughout the event.

 What Qualifications Do You Need to Be an Air Traffic Controller?